open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/documentation.md

 | repository.name | The name of a Git repository | Any Str |
 | branch.name | The name of a Git branch | Any Str |

-### git.repository.branch.commit.behindby_count
+### git.repository.branch.commit.behindby.count

-Number of commits a branch is behing the default branch.
+Number of commits a branch is behind the default branch (trunk).

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |